-Cheery Monday Greetings to our Learning How to Learners!
+Cheery Friday Greetings to our Learning How to Learners!

 Barb, Terry, and the entire Learning How to Learn team

 - Uncommon Sense Teaching—the book and Coursera Specialization!

 - The LHTL recommended text, A Mind for Numbers

 - For kids and parents: Learning How to Learn—the book and MOOC.
 Pro tip—watch the videos and read the book together with your child.
 Learning how to learn at an early age will change their life!